Skip to main content

 Violence and Abuse in Rural America

 Violence and abuse are critical problems in the United States.
 Their effects in rural America are often exacerbated by limited access to support services for victims, family connections with people in positions of authority, distance and geographic isolation, transportation barriers, the stigma of abuse, lack of available shelters and affordable housing, poverty as a barrier to care, and other challenges.
-Abuse victims who live in small communities may be well-acquainted with healthcare providers and law enforcement officers.
-For that reason, they may be reluctant to report abuse, fearing that their concerns will not be taken seriously, their confidentiality will not be maintained, their reputations may be damaged, or that they may incur even more abuse.
-Another challenge for victims of domestic violence is economic dependence, which limits their ability to leave an abusive situation.
+Those who suffer from abuse are often isolated and disconnected from healthcare and social service providers, without an understanding of how to access assistance.
+On the other hand, victims who live in small communities may be acquainted with healthcare providers and law enforcement officers, but reluctant to report abuse, fearing that their concerns will not be taken seriously, their confidentiality will not be maintained, their reputations may be damaged, or that they may incur even more abuse because their abusers may be closely aligned with those who would otherwise offer protection.
+Another challenge for victims of domestic violence is economic dependence, which limits their ability to leave an abusive situation, particularly in rural communities with very limited resources for relocation, especially secure locations.
+It is difficult in small communities to keep the locations of shelters private.

-Building partnerships between healthcare organizations and community-based services, including domestic violence and sexual assault advocacy programs, can lead to increased staff engagement, comprehensive responses for survivors, and bi-directional referral protocols for patients and clients.
-Domestic violence and sexual assault (DV/SA) advocates have vast experiences working with survivors of violence and can assist them to identify ways to increase personal safety while assessing their particular risks.
-Advocates also maintain confidentiality and typically offer 24/7 services and support in-person, remotely by text or phone, and in some cases via mobile advocacy.
+Building partnerships between healthcare organizations and community-based services, including domestic violence, sexual assault, and child advocacy programs, can lead to increased staff engagement, comprehensive responses for survivors, and bi-directional referral protocols for patients and clients.
+As a best practice, domestic violence and sexual assault (DV/SA) advocates complete training curricula developed by recognized industry leaders such as RAINN (Rape, Abuse & Incest National Network).
+DV/SA advocates have vast experiences working with survivors of violence and can assist them to identify ways to increase personal safety while assessing their particular risks.
+When available, advocates also maintain confidentiality and typically offer 24/7 services and support in-person, remotely by text or phone, and in some cases at a secure location of the survivor's choosing, known as mobile advocacy.

 This guide addresses abuses that may take place in rural communities, including:

-• Abuse, neglect, and exploitation of vulnerable populations, such as elders and people with disabilities
+- Abuse, neglect, and exploitation of vulnerable populations, such as children, older adults, and people with disabilities

-For information about suicide, see RHIhub's Rural Mental Health topic guide.
+For information about suicide, see the Rural Mental Health topic guide.

 Frequently Asked Questions